 Once you have a security policy in place, you can’t assume the immediate safety of your system.
 The amount of good it will do will be related to how closely you follow and review it.
 Even the largest companies who spend millions on their security systems will find themselves getting breached.
 Security paradigms are continuously shifting, so policies will be updated, processes will be improved, and controls will be updated.

 Organisations that are mature in their practice of cybersecurity tend to conduct frequent reviews and health checks of their systems, controls, and architecture.
 This ensures it is optimised to handle current day threats.
 They also spend time critically analysing methods by which malicious actors could use to breach their organisation – this is commonly referred to as Red Teaming.

 Humans can trust when they shouldn’t

-Trust is a big part of our lives, everything we do involves a certain degree of trust for it to work.
-Needless to say, this gets in the way of our security sometimes, especially the trust we put into our technology; making it the greatest vulnerability in cybersecurity.
+Trust is a big part of our lives; as well it is a key fundamental of CTRL Group’s Team.
+Needless to say, this gets in the way of our security sometimes, especially the trust users put into technology; making it the greatest vulnerability in cybersecurity.
 You have to question everything you use and the people you interact with online.
 Even if it feels strange to question our trust in some situations, we need to stay vigilant in a time when hacking is relentless and indefatigable.

 For example, organisations working with multiple vendors should put in place a policy to always ask vendors if they are applying the best in class technologies and methodologies in the market.
 Additionally, organisations utilising a big stack of technology software tools should be checking if they are up to date and have the latest patches in place.